-- 1. The MISID project will map biodiversity rich areas, indigenous peoples' territories, and significant deposits of key energy transition minerals (ETMs), identifying areas that should be preserved from mining given their importance for indigenous peoples, biodiversity or other environmental characteristics. - 2.
-MISID will quantify through modelling how to match demand for ETMs with restricted access to deposits in protected areas and those of particular significance to indigenous peoples, and define necessary strategies to address potential bottlenecks building on circularity, material and technology innovation (minerals' substitutability). - 3.
+- 1. The MISID project will map biodiversity rich areas, indigenous peoples' territories, and deposits of key energy transition minerals (ETMs) of significant size, identifying areas that may be incompatible with mining given their importance for indigenous peoples, biodiversity or other environmental characteristics. - 2.
+MISID will quantify through modelling how to match demand for ETMs if access to deposits in protected areas and those of particular significance to indigenous peoples was restricted, and define necessary strategies to address potential bottlenecks building on circularity, material and technology innovation (minerals' substitutability). - 3.
 MISID will generate policy pathways to transition towards 'nature-positive' and socially just minerals supply chains.